LIME JERK TACOS

 Dice potatoes, carrots, a sweet onion, and some celery.
 Put them in the biggest bowl that fits in the microwave.
 Cover with water, and cook on high in the microwave for 15-20 minutes.
 Leave them almost cooked.
 While they "wave"...

 Toss/coat 2 lbs of 1 inch chuck roast cubes in a mix of 2 tsp GSSP and 3 tbsp flour and brown in a 5 qt dutch oven (with a little oil if the fat has been removed).
 Once they are browned on med heat and some fat has cooked out, add 1 cup of the vegetable water, Stir.
 Add 1 can low sodium beef broth and drained vegetables.
-Add more veggie water if desired and finish covered, on a low simmer for about 25-35 minutes.
-Start to finish around 1 hour.
+Add more veggie water if desired and finish covered, on a low simmer for about 35-45 minutes.
+Start to finish a little more than 1 hour.

 FIRED-UP CHICKEN MAC & CHEESE